rahul-hebbar/XNOR_gate_using_synopsys/README.md

-# Implementation of XNOR Using 28nm CMOS Technology
+# Implementation of XNOR Using 6 MOS Transistors and 28nm CMOS Technology
 XNOR gate (One Bit Equality Comparator) is designed using 28nm CMOS technology by using Synopsys Custom Compiler